skills/create-ai-powered-actions/.github/steps/5-step.md

    - Verify that your `dist/index.js` file exists and was committed
    - If you did any updates to your source code, ensure you re-bundled with `npm run build` and pushed the changes
    - Ensure your workflow file is correctly formatted

+    If you are not receiving reviews from Mona:
+    - Ensure your workflow is named `Rate Joke` and completes successfully
    </details>